 As discussed, the plan was created via a public process.
-The WRAC's meetings and workshops were conducted in the Town Council Meeting room and televised for the general public to be able to witness what was occurring.
-Additionally, those meetings were archived on the Town's website allowing citizens to review them at a later time.
+The WRAC's meetings and workshops were conducted in the Town Hall Hearing room and televised on Barnstable's government access channel 18 for the general public to be able to witness what was occurring.
+Additionally, those meetings were archived on the Town's website and available through video on demand allowing citizens to review them at a later time.
 The plan, and aspects of the plan, was presented to Town Council on a number of occasions, particularly August of 2017, and again in January 2019.
-The Town Manager also included in his Town Manager Updates to the Town Council monthly updates on the plan documentation during the calendar year 2019 meetings.
+The Town Manager also included in his Town Manager Communications to the Town Council monthly updates on the plan documentation during the calendar year 2019 meetings.
 These too were televised and archived.
 The DPW presented the plan to any organizations that requested such a briefing.
 As of the writing of this section, that included the Cotuit Village Association (twice), the Marstons Mills Village Association, the Hyannis Village Association, Wequaquet Lake Protective Association, and the Barnstable Clean Water Coalition (formerly known as the Three Bays Preservation).
 It is expected that public meetings such as these will continue for as long as the plan is being executed in the Town of Barnstable.
 The plan has also been briefed to Town Boards and Committees.
-To date, this has included the Board of Health, and Comprehensive Financial Advisory Committee, though others are expected to occur during 2019.
-Finally, in concert with the local public access television station, Channel 18, a video presentation is being created that will document the needs and the plan which will be aired on Channel 18, available on the Town's Websites, and also able to be clipped into short segments that can be shared via social media to ensure the widest possible decimation of information regarding the plan.
-Refer to section 4.
+To date, this has included the Board of Health and Comprehensive Financial Advisory Committee, though others are expected to occur during 2019.
+Finally, in concert with the local government access television station, Barnstable Channel 18, a video presentation is being created that will document the needs and the plan which will be aired on Channel 18, available on the Town's Website, and also able to be clipped into short segments that can be shared via social media to ensure the widest possible decimation of information regarding the plan.
+Refer to Section 4.